 We are situated on the borders of Dorset, Wiltshire and Somerset and have access to many historical places.
 Bath, Longleat, Salisbury, Stonehenge, Brownsea Island, the Isle of Purbeck, Thomas Hardy country and the Jurassic Coast are all within easy reach to explore, as are the beaches at Bournemouth, Sandbanks and Studland.
 There are plenty of traditional pubs in the area, the Chalke Valley has many country pubs with beer gardens and good bar menus, and gastro pubs too.
 There is lots of lovely walking in the area.
 Why not enjoy an invigorating walk over Fontmell Down which has far-reaching views across the Blackmore Vale and a pint at The Fontmell, Fontmell Magna.
 The open chalk grassland of the lower slopes is covered in wildflowers in the spring and summer months and famous for its wild orchids.

-Find us on Airbnb, or contact us direct and ask for Jo.
+Find us at www.millershutsdorset.com, or contact us direct and ask for Jo.

 This is a picture taken at a bakery in Kuala Lumpur, Malaysia by a customer who brought it in as they thought we would be interested!
 It got us thinking, ‘have you seen our flour in any interesting places?’
 If you do please send us a picture, you never know we might just have to post it on our News Page!

 A hatch of Mallard ducklings provided lots of excitement in the mill yard last week looking for tasty morsels amongst the sacks of grain screenings.
 With all the noise of machinery we rarely get such visitors but this was one brave Mum!
 Seriously upping the ‘gorgeous’ factor are some playful Tufted duck ducklings and a couple of broods of Moorhens on the millpond at the moment.
 Spring is here!